saurabhpro/Web/Node/first-start/4_async_weather_app/playground/README.md

 //SECOND ARG FOR request
 (error, response, body) => {
+  console.log(
+    JSON.stringify(
-  console.log(JSON.stringify(body //the complete body from the response object (inc html page etc)
-    , undefined //so that we can provide 3rd arg
+      body, //the complete body from the response object (inc html page etc) undefined, //so that we can provide 3rd arg
-    , 1 //how many spaces to indent (can be either 2 or '  ')
+      1 //how many spaces to indent (can be either 2 or '  ')
-  ));
-}
+    )
+  );
+};
 ```

 ## To Convert the String address to encoded string for url